pgruetter/sdl-docs/docs/getting-started/part-3/incremental-mode.md

 - deduplicate-departures:
 Adding the executionMode `DataObjectStateIncrementalMode` to the Data Object allows us to store Information about the Data Object's state in the global state file that is written after each run of the Smart Data Lake Builder.
 Additionally the feed name was changed to `deduplicate-departures` such that we can run this feed isolated.
 :::caution
 Remeber that the time interval in `ext-departures` should not be larger than a week.
 As mentioned, we will implement a simple incremental query logic that always queries from the last execution time until the current execution.
-So please choose a time window that lies in the past week from now.
+If the time difference between the last execution and the current execution time is larger than a week, we will query the next four days since the last execution time.
+Otherwise we query the data from the last execution until now.
 :::
 ## Define state variables
 To make use of the new configured execution mode, we need state variables.
 Add the following two variables to our CustomWebserviceDataObject.